sebapersson/petab_sciml/docs/src/format.md

 Scalar input variables can then be:

 - **Parameters in the parameters table**: These may be either estimated or constant.
-- **Parameters assigned in the condition table**: More details on this option can be found in the section on the condition table.
+- **Parameters assigned in the condition or hybridization table**: More details on this option can be found in the section on the condition and hybridization table.

 ### Network with Array Inputs